- Share Content Distribution, Promotion, and You: A Marketer’s Guide on Facebook

 - Repurpose content so it’s in different forms for different distribution channels.

 - Company employees are an asset.
 Your email lists and social accounts aren’t the only ways to share content with your audience.
-Ask employees to participate in your content promotion strategy to grow your audience and social engagement for free.
+Ask employees to participate in your content distribution strategy to grow your audience and social engagement for free.

 - Create a community engagement strategy that aligns with your distribution strategy.
 By consistently interacting with your audience to form deeper connections with them, you increase the likelihood they’ll interact with and share your content.